Code switching revisited: Low-overhead magic state preparation using color codes: Color codes

 The two-dimensional color code we consider is a CSS code with parameters $[[7,1,3]]$, also known as the Steane code~\cite{Steane1996}.
 The Steane code stabilizer group is generated by mutually commuting $Z$-type and $X$-type $2$-cells (henceforth referred to as plaquettes) stabilizers, described in Table~\ref{tab:stab_Steane}.

 The Steane code encodes a single logical qubit and has minimum weight-$3$ transversal logical $\bar{Z}$ and $\bar{X}$ operators

 Given that the distance $d=3$, the Steane code is capable of correcting arbitrary weight-$1$ errors, and detecting arbitrary weight-$2$ errors.
-Unfortunately, the Steane code does not support a transversal logical non-Clifford gate like the $T$-gate, given that it would violate the no-go Eastin-Knill theorem \cite{eastin2009restrictions}, which states that no stabilizer quantum code exist that contain a transversal universal gate set.
+Unfortunately, the Steane code does not support any transversal logical non-Clifford gate like the $T$ gate.
+This is because the Steane code supports the full Clifford group transversally, however the no-go Eastin-Knill theorem \cite{eastin2009restrictions} states that no stabilizer quantum code exists that contains a transversal universal gate set.

 The three dimensional color code we consider is a CSS code with parameters $[[15,1,3]]$.
 It is the smallest color code in three dimensions that admits a transversal $T$-gate and represents a specific instance of a family of codes known as quantum Reed-Muller codes (qRM).